Constitutional Court Procedure Act

 A third party may lodge the application referred to in the preceding Paragraph either with the parties' consent, or by a substantial preliminary showing of her or him being an legal interested person.

-The applications set out in the preceding two Paragraphs shall be approved by a ruling by the respective Chamber.
+The applications set out in the preceding two Paragraphs shall be approved by an order of the respective Chamber.

 The Judicial Yuan shall make the rules governing the access to the Court documents and its fee schedule.